Polar chiral active matter as a motile, disordered Josephson array: Information supercurrents and Goldstone spin waves: Discussion

-It is important, however, to stress that the formal isomorphism to the standard resistively shunted junction model, and the subsequent recovery of overdamped spintronics via the Landau-Lifshitz-Gilbert equation, strictly relies on the polar symmetry of the interaction (flocking, \cite{vicsek_novel_1995}). nematic active matter exhibits half-integer symmetry and would imply a $\pi$-periodic potential \cite{marchetti_hydrodynamics_2013} that maps to distinct universality classes (e.g., XY$_2$ models \cite{poderoso_new_2011}), unable to support the integer vortex topology of the Onsager dipole.
+It is important, however, to stress that the formal isomorphism to the standard resistively shunted junction model, and the subsequent recovery of overdamped spintronics via the LLG equation, strictly relies on the polar symmetry of the interaction (flocking, \cite{vicsek_novel_1995}).
+Nematic active matter exhibits half-integer symmetry and would imply a $\pi$-periodic potential \cite{marchetti_hydrodynamics_2013} that maps to distinct universality classes (e.g., XY$_2$ models \cite{poderoso_new_2011}), unable to support the integer vortex topology of the dipole.
 In contrast, the $2\pi$-periodicity of the polar alignment interaction, $-\sin(\phi_i - \Psi)$, must map directly to the sinusoidal current-phase relation of a superconducting tunnel junction \cite{josephson_possible_1962,tinkham_introduction_2004}.

-The key insight from our results lies in the origin of the description we have elucidated in this section.
-The 3D geometric constraints of polar, chiral agents lead directly to a two-dimensional Kuramoto coupling term in the tangent plane projection (Figure~\ref{fig:schematic}), and this action is entirely isomorphic to Gilbert damping in a magnetic field.
-The reason for this convergence is that both spintronics and chiral active matter obey the universality of the Landau-Lifshitz-Gilbert equation.
-Dry chiral active matter systens must, therefore, be strictly considered as dissipative spintronic fluids, where the active bath of the overdamped agents provides the thermodynamic pressure that stabilizes an inertial phase rigidity.
+We trace the insights discussed in the present Section to the 3D geometric constraints of polar, chiral agents, which align on the unit sphere.
+This leads directly to a two-dimensional Kuramoto coupling term in the tangent plane projection (Figure~\ref{fig:schematic}), and this action is isomorphic to the famous phenomenological model of Gilbert damping in a magnetic field (i.e., spintronics \cite{lakshmanan_fascinating_2011}).
+The reason for this conspicuous convergence is that spintronic systems and our dry polar chiral active matter model alike obey the universality of the Landau-Lifshitz-Gilbert equation.
+The underlying geometric constraint unifies spintronics and polar chiral agents (rotors).

+Consequently, within the regime of validity established above (polar symmetry, marginal synchronization, sufficient frustration), dry chiral active matter is well described as a dissipative spintronic fluid, in which the active bath of the overdamped agents provides the thermodynamic pressure that stabilizes an inertial phase rigidity.
+The extent to which this description applies beyond the present minimal model -- in particular to nematic, wet, or finite-Reynolds chiral systems -- must be investigated in future studies (see Section~\ref{sec:empiri}).